The Dagha Bull Conundrum

 If a sport hunter gets a 38/39” hard-bossed buffalo in Zimbabwe or South Africa now, on a fair chase hunt, he can consider himself lucky indeed.
 I’m not even touching on South Africa’s advanced scientific captive buffalo breeding programs, where individual animals with fancy Zulu names and huge spreads are put out on auction, because shooting one of them isn’t exactly ‘classical safari’.

 Above: Periodically you will track a solitary dagha bull for a fair-distance and be rewarded with a good trophy such as the 43" spread depicted above.
-We tracked this buffalo over 4-days until we connected with him.
+We continuously tracked this buffalo over 4-days, by locating his tracks each morning, until we connected with him.

 Above: Although this herd bull is a superb trophy, shooting him while he is still a dominant herd bull would remove his all-important, and ongoing, genetic contribution.